 5. Take EMT Classes

 Emergency first aid knowledge will come in handy in the aftermath of a major event.
-Volunteering and using your EMT skills regularly will help keep the skills fresh as well as help you learn more from your hands on experience.
+Volunteering and using your EMT skills regularly will help keep the skills fresh and help you learn more from your hands-on experience.

 The Red Cross is always looking for people to volunteer throughout the organization.
 You will have the opportunity to learn about a wide range of services, including first aid, counseling and basic preparation for disaster services.

 You will be exposed to many different learning opportunities while giving back to your community.
 There is an application process, and openings tend to fill fast.
 Sign up so you can be alerted when an opening in your area becomes available.

 There are a ton of opportunities at your local YMCA.
 Each YMCA will differ in what programs are offered, but some of the more standard classes offered include CPR, first aid and lifeguard certification.